 Why is my child transgender?

 Forget everything you have seen in films.
 Gender is not caused by teasing, trauma, recreational activities, or friends.
-Being transgender is a natural variance, and many cultures all over the world recognise 3, 6, or more genders.
+Being transgender is a natural variance.
+Many cultures all over the world recognise 3, 6, or more genders.
 Natural variance is integral to life on earth, trans people have always existed, and can live full, rich, happy lives, especially with a supportive family.

 Your child is still going to be the same person they’ve always been, but probably a lot happier with the right support.